 Tip: Go to the Blue Lagoon.

 The Blue Lagoon was the only event planned before I headed to Iceland.
 It is a geothermal spa in a lava field in Grindavík (approx. 20 mins drive from the airport).
 It is essentially a large outdoor pool but the warm waters are filled with rich minerals like sulfur and silica.
 Go there and watch the sunrise, it is absolutely breathtaking.
-You’ll be outdoors but warm, only from neck down.
+You’ll be outdoors but warm, only from the neck down.
 However, the lagoon does offer saunas and steam baths.
 It also offers free Silica Mud mask.
 Take advantage of their masks because the slimy and think texture felt amazing while massaging it on to my face.
-Who else enjoys a struggle of washing facial mask off without ruining their make-up?
+Who else enjoys a struggle of washing the facial mask off without ruining their make-up?
 Definitely, worth going.

 Come on, black sand and a beach in the winter?
 Aren’t those two words the key to your heart?
 I found this beach on Google Maps, while on the way to our next Airbnb.
-Our car was unable to handle the tough road of rural Iceland, filled with pit holes (first photo below is where we ditched our car.)
+Our car was unable to handle the tough road of rural Iceland, filled with pot holes (first photo below is where we ditched our car.)
 Yes, we attempted to hitchhike 2 km (1.24 miles) while it was ferociously hailing on us.
 It was so cold that my companion had to use socks as gloves!
 If you go, come prepared with thick coats, hiking boots, and especially gloves.
-We got lucky and were offered a ride to the beach by a group of friends, who were also from U.S. So much for not going into a stranger’s car, sorry Mom.
+We got lucky and were offered a ride to the beach by a group of friends, who were also from the U.S. So much for not going into a stranger’s car, sorry Mom.
 Imagine standing on a black sand beach, surrounded by an endless lava field covered in green moss.
-It took my breathe away.
+It took my breath away.

 Day 5 & 6

-Tip: Go to Selfoss, The Great Geysir, Gullfoss, Urriðafoss Falls and Skógafoss.
+Tip: Go to Selfoss, The Great Geysir, Gullfoss, Urriðafoss Falls, and Skógafoss.